-First, be realistic about costs.
+First, be realistic about the costs of running your business.
 A plan should demonstrate that you’ve been diligent in your financial forecasts, thoroughly researching fixed and variable expenses and accounting for unexpected ones.
 (It’s also never too early to start thinking about insuring your business to protect all your hard work.)

 Second, don’t exaggerate your prospects.
 If your plan reflects a conservative estimate of revenue and profits, you’ll be able to weather any storm without skipping a beat.